MAC-58: Evaluation

-Two MAC-58 prototypes were presented to the CABA on November 30, 1956 and May 28, 1957, respectively.
-On 27 June 1957, three machine guns were sent for final evaluation.
+Two MAC-58 prototypes were presented to the CABA (Commission d'Adoption du Matériel de l'Armée de Terre) on November 30, 1956 and May 28, 1957, respectively.
+On June 27, 1957, three machine guns were sent for final evaluation.
 Two copies were for the Technical Section of the Army.
 The weapon was deemed valid in its presentation and operating principle, but it could not be mounted on all military vehicles in service because of its shape and lack of rear handles.
 On December 10, 1959, the seventh and eighth prototypes were given to the Ateliers de construction d'Issy-les-Moulineaux for adaptive trials on a circular troop transport vehicle.
 Ultimately, 12 prototypes were ordered in December 1956, manufactured, and tested.
 As further development was not considered necessary, the MAC-58 remained a prototype.